 When love does not end up being until death do you part, you’ll have a maze of legal and financial challenges to work through as part of your divorce.
 If you live in California, you’ll need to know about the specifics of how divorce works in the Golden State.
 This guide will take you through the steps and specifics of divorce in California so you can keep your finances intact even though your marriage is ending.
-If you are going through a divorce, you might want to find a financial advisor.
-SmartAsset can help you find a suitable advisor in your area with our free financial advisor matching service.
+If you’re going through a divorce, you might want to find a financial advisor to walk you through the financial end of the process.

 How to File for Divorce in California